 If you use both the U-lock and the cable lock at work, you are more than twice as safe as you would be with either of them alone.
 Either type of lock can be defeated, but each requires a different large, bulky tool which is useless against the other.

 The cable lock will secure your front wheel to the frame and any convenient object, and the U-lock will secure your rear wheel and frame.
-If you have a quick-release seatpost bolt, replace it with an Allen head bolt, and stop worrying about having your saddle stolen.
-[If its a pre-softened Brooks titanium-rail Swallow, put a cheaper saddle on your commute bike, and then you won't worry -- John Allen]
+If you have a quick-release seatpost bolt, replace it with an Allen-head bolt, and stop worrying about having your saddle stolen.
+[If its a pre-softened Brooks titanium-rail Swallow, put a cheap saddle on your commute bike, and then you won't worry -- John Allen]

 The best cable locks are the ones that have the lock built-in, rather than relying on a padlock.
 The padlock is the weak link, easily cut with bolt cutters, the tool of choice for most bike thieves.
 A new, sharp bolt cutter will cut a cable too, but an old, worn-out one will only crush a cable.